 Kabter Faucet Water Filter System

-A new brand in the field of water filtration systems, Kabter knocks its seminal and flagship product out of the park with this extremely sensible, efficient, affordable and powerful water filtration purifier.
-Your water is full of stuff you likely don’t want to be drinking — and Kabter gets all of the grit out for you with a simple, state-of-the-art solution.
+A new brand in the field of water filtration, Kabter knocks its seminal and flagship product out of the park with this extremely sensible, efficient, affordable and powerful faucet mount water filter and purifier.
+Your water is full of stuff you likely don’t want to be drinking — and Kabter gets all of the grit out for you with this simple, state-of-the-art faucet water filter.

-The proprietary Kabter Faucet Mount Water Filter is filled with activated carbon, a food grade calcium sulfite ball, and a substance referred to as KDF55 which can reduce overall and general contamination levels.
+The proprietary Kabter water filter is filled with activated carbon, a food grade calcium sulfite ball, and a substance referred to as KDF55 which can reduce overall and general water contamination levels.
 The targeted substances are all kinds of sediment, including but definitely not limited to chlorine, cysts, benzine, asbestos, mercury, and lead.

 You don’t want to be drinking that stuff!
 And now, you don’t have to.
-The Kabter Tap Water Filtration Purifier comes at an economical price, with a good warranty, and could even come with expert assembly for a small upcharge.
+The Kabter Tap Water faucet filter and purifier comes at an economical price, with a good warranty, and could even come with expert assembly for a small upcharge.
 However, that won’t be necessary!
-In addition to having a stylish and sturdy body, your new water filter is incredibly easy to install.
+In addition to having a stylish and sturdy body, your new faucet mount water filter is incredibly easy to install.

-The Kabter team engineered this water filter to subtract not only the poisonous stuff from your water, but also to add in taste, so that the tap water coming from your kitchen faucet will soon taste as if it was coming from a clear waterfall and feature the crisp taste of a mountain creek.
+The Kabter team engineered this faucet water filter to subtract not only the poisonous stuff from your water, but also to add in taste, so that the tap water coming from your kitchen faucet will soon taste as if it was coming from a clear waterfall and feature the crisp taste of a mountain creek.
+All in all this is a great faucet mount filter, and definitely worth a look.

 Read Full Review: Kabter Faucet Mount Water Filter System